 Understanding the process of two-factor authentication

-While username and password combinations have conventionally been the front line of defense for site security, they come with inherent vulnerabilities.
+While username and password combinations have conventionally been the front line of defence for site security, they come with inherent vulnerabilities.
 Two-factor authentication (2FA) is a fantastic solution.
 It’s an uncomplicated yet highly effective tool that ensures the right people – and only the right people – can access your site’s backend.

 2FA fortifies security by asking for not just one but two verifications.
 Users enter their password, followed by another form of verification.
 This could be a uniquely generated code sent to your phone via an SMS message, 2FA app, email, or other means.